metas-mk/100-days-of-code/r2-log.md

 - defaulting the video selection in VideoDetail
   - in onTermSubmit() so that the first video result is shown in VideoDetail
   - componentDidMount() calls the onTermSubmit with default search term

+### R2D24 - August 13th, 2019

+#### Starting with Redux

+- What is Redux?
+  - State management library
+  - Makes creating complex applications easier
+  - Not required to create a React app!
+  - Not explicitly designed to work with React

+#### Redux Cycle

+- Action Creator
+- Action
+- dispatch
+- Reducers
+- State